 By changing an incandescent bulb for an LED bulb, you instantly increase a light fitment’s energy efficiency.
 Repeat this throughout your home or place of work, and you cut lighting bills dramatically.

-LED bulbs come in all common screw and bayonet fittings.
+LED light bulbs come in all common screw and bayonet fittings.
 Their shapes include round, candle and spotlight, and you can buy LED lighting to replace fluorescent tubes.
-What’s more, LEDs have a life expectancy of around 50,000 hours.
+What’s more, LED light bulbs have a life expectancy of around 50,000 hours.

 Fight the energy price rises!
-Buy LED bulbs.
+Buy LED light bulbs.